-- S&T develops cutting-edge tools and technologies to arm domestic and international law enforcement partners with advanced forensic capabilities to identify and apprehend child sexual abusers.
+- Child sexual abusers are identified and apprehended through modern tools and technologies developed by S&T that equip domestic and international law enforcement partners with advanced forensic capabilities to accomplish their mission.

 - U.S. Customs and Border Protection (CBP) screens all unaccompanied children and other arriving minors for indicators of abuse or exploitation, human trafficking, and other crimes, and all suspected criminal cases are referred to HSI.

 Educating and Connecting with the Public

 - More than 23,000 parents, teachers, and children were educated by USSS Childhood Smart Program (CSP) Ambassadors about how to prevent online sexual exploitation and child abduction.

 - Over 1,100 individuals across the interagency were trained by HSI Human Rights Violators and War Crimes Unit on female genital mutilation or cutting (FGM/C), a severe form of child abuse under federal law when done to individuals under the age of 18.

 - Homeland Security Investigations (HSI), through Project iGuardian, and the United States Secret Service (USSS) both provide trainings and resources to educate children, teachers, and families about online safety and how to prevent child exploitation in their communities.

 - In February 2022, more than 400 school administrators, teachers, parents, students, and law enforcement representatives attended an educational webinar on Online Safety Guidance and Resources for K-12 Schools.
 This briefing was an interagency effort through the Federal School Safety Clearinghouse – and included the U.S. Departments of Education, Health and Human Services, Homeland Security, and Justice.